 One has to be aware of those benevolent narcissists who put on the cloak of kindness just to exploit.

-I clearly remember the moment, standing in front of my mother’s dead body and wondering, ‘How will I manage?’
-And like a perceptive mind-reader this relative beckoned me, put her arm around me and said those reassuring words, ‘Don’t worry, think of me as your mother.’
+I clearly remember the moment, stood in front of my mother’s dead body and wondered, ‘How will I manage?’
+And like a perceptive mind-reader this relative beckoned me, put her arm around me, and said those reassuring words, ‘Don’t worry, think of me as your mother.’
 I felt so relieved.

 Two weeks post my mother’s death she came to my home and told my father she was taking me for the weekend.
 I was thrilled.
 The next day she scheduled work to be done.
 Since her sons did not bother with doing anything, I too went off to play.
 The moment the woman returned, she began ranting and targeted me since I was a girl and I was 1 year older than her oldest.